 This course (formerly CM112) meets CIE's annual training requirement for admissions staff and is recommended for trainees who have completed CM201 and CM221.
 By using this course, schools do not have to create their own training program for approval.
 In addition, this course provides 4 hours of continuing education approved by the Commission.

-CM101 Internal Audits - Building a Compliant Campus CM104 Compliant Interactions: Acting with Integrity CM106 Creating a Compliant Culture: Do's and Don'ts CM201 Admissions Compliance Training for Florida Career Institutions CM221 Florida Admissions: Complying with the Rules and Regulations CM251 Students with Disabilities: Legal Obligations and Opportunities
+ACCSC101 Fulfilling the Standards of Accreditation: Administration ACCSC102 Fulfilling the Standards of Accreditation: Academics CM101 Internal Audits: Building a Compliant Campus CM104 Compliant Interactions: Acting with Integrity CM106 Creating a Compliant Culture: Do's and Don'ts CM150 Understanding the Language and Intention of Accreditation Standards CM201 Admissions Compliance Training for Florida Career Institutions CM221 Florida Admissions: Complying with the Rules and Regulations CM251 Students with Disabilities: Legal Obligations and Opportunities